shermanc/PublicKB/Release Notes/2016/2016-08-30-cloud-platform-release-notes.md

     * SQL Server - Provisions Windows 2012 Server with SQL (options/configuration available)
     * Available versions:
   	   * 2012 Enterprise
+  	   * 2012 Standard
   	   * 2012 Web
+      * 2014 Enterprise
       * 2014 Standard
-  	   * 2014 Enterprise
   	   * 2014 Web
-  	   * SQL Server Evaluation Edition - Provisions Windows 2012 Server with SQL (options/configuration available) free trial version
+  	   * SQL Server Evaluation Edition - Provisions Windows 2012 Server with SQL (options/configuration available) evaluation edition.
+Customers can evaluate SQL 2014 or 2016.
+Evaluation edition provides SQL Enterprise features for customer testing.
   * VM Snapshot Product - Create a snapshot of your servers, by Group or by Server.
 Existing VM snapshot is automatically deleted prior to creating the new one.
  [Snapshot Product](../../images/Runner-VM-Snapshot.png)
   * Scheduled Products - Users now have the ability to create and manage schedules for products.